An Orthogonal Learner for Individualized Outcomes in Markov Decision Processes: A roadmap to orthogonal learning

 \subsection{Why plug-in learners are sub-optimal}

-The identification results from above (i.e., Theorem~\ref{thm:identifiability-full} and Theorem~\ref{thm:identifiability-short}) give immediately rise to two na\"ive plug-in estimators.
+The identification results from above (i.e., Lemma~\ref{thm:identifiability-full} and Lemma~\ref{thm:identifiability-short}) give immediately rise to two na\"ive plug-in estimators.
 However, as we show later, each comes with inherent limitations.\footnote{For ease of exposition, we adopt the nomenclature for naming different methods based on causal inference literature, but later state the corresponding names of the benchmarks in the literature.}

-$\bullet$\,\textbf{IPTW plug-in learner:} A straightforward way to obtain an estimator of $Q_{\pi_e}$ is to take the identification result based on Theorem~\ref{thm:identifiability-full} (i.e., right-hand side of Eq.~(\ref{eq:identification-long})) and ``plug-in'' an estimated cumulative density ratio nuisance $\Hat{\rho}_{1:t}$.
+$\bullet$\,\textbf{IPTW plug-in learner:} A straightforward way to obtain an estimator of $Q_{\pi_e}$ is to take the identification result based on Lemma~\ref{thm:identifiability-full} (i.e., right-hand side of Eq.~(\ref{eq:identification-long})) and ``plug-in'' an estimated cumulative density ratio nuisance $\Hat{\rho}_{1:t}$.
 This yields

 which involves the density ratio $\Hat{\rho}_{1:t}$ and thus captures the inverse probability of treatment weighting (IPTW).
 When we then generalize the estimator from a tabular point-wise solution to learning the best model $\hat{g}$ from a restricted model class $\mathcal{G}$, we yield \begingroup\makeatletter \f@size{9}\check@mathfonts